sharvilak11/vue-form-plugin-docs/docs/configuration.md

 import {FormFor, FieldFor} from '@e9ine/vue-form-plugin/src';
 ```

-Manually include CSS/SCSS in your style.scss.
+Manually include CSS/SCSS in your style.scss if you are not using plugin.
 You can either import style.scss or manually pick certain scss files to be imported.

 ```scss
 @import '~@e9ine/vue-form-plugin/src/scss/style.scss';